PortablePixels/bk1/today.md

 # TODAY'S GOALS

-5/16
+5/30

+Start doing new dev in BK1.

+* Message history plugin
+* figure out how to handle conversation timeouts / status on new connection (IE, when I connect, i want to resume convo, not always restart... but sometimes I DO want to timeout and do something else)

+5/29

 Get BK1 working with SmokeFree

-* Port remaining skills over to new syntax
+x Port remaining skills over to new syntax
 * Message history plugin